openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-deployment.md

 ### Verify the Persistent Volume

 :::info
-Substitute the example volume name with that shown under the "VOLUME" heading of the output returned by the preceding "get pvc" command, as executed in your own cluster
+Substitute the example volume name with that shown under the "VOLUME" heading of the output returned by the preceding "get pvc" command, as executed in your own cluster.
 :::

 **Command**